 - Some good deep frying fat.

 Let’s talk more about what fat to use.
 You want to choose a fat that is mostly saturated, with a smoking point above 425F.
-Animal fats work very well, such as lard or tallow.
-These will give a distinctive flavor to whatever you are deep frying, which might be great or not so great depending on your taste and what you are frying.
+Animal fats, such as lard or tallow, work very well, These will give a distinctive flavor to whatever you are deep frying, which might be great or not so great depending on your taste and what you are frying.
 If you want to use coconut oil, you need to use refined coconut oil which has a higher smoking point than unrefined (450F versus 350F).
 The best flavorless fat for deep frying is palm shortening, which is what I recommend for making these sweet potato chips.
-I buy palm shortening from Tropical Traditions although Spectrum Organic also makes it.
-I have been finding myself using palm shortening more and more as a butter substitute in baking as well, definitely a staple for the paleo baker.
+I buy palm shortening from Tropical Traditions although Spectrum Organic also makes it as well.
+I have been finding myself using palm shortening more and more as a butter substitute in baking as well, so it’s definitely a staple for the paleo baker.

 I used long, skinny sweet potatoes that were on the small side.
 If you can’t find long skinny sweet potatoes, cut them in half lengthwise before slicing thin for chips.
 These sweet potato chips stayed crunchy for 10 days in a sealed plastic container at room temperature.
 It made quite alot, maybe about 10 cups of chips.
 I fried them in small batches because it was easiest to control my oil temperature that way.
 It took me about 45 minutes to fry them all.
 You can very easily scale up or down depending on how much you want and how much time you want to commit.